pvrmza/o2ipam/README.md

 ## Deploy
+ - you can use that [observium docker image that includes o2ipam](https://github.com/pvrmza/docker-observium) ... or by hand yourself

  - Define this custom field in phpIPAM in the device section:
 	 - admin_url -> varchar(255)
 	 - observium_url -> varchar(255)